maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

 ### *What is the oldest pet?
 Give the pet's name, kind, and age.*

-The oldest pet is a cat named Bruce Springsteen.
+The oldest pet is a cat named Bruce Springsteen who is 24 years old.
 The breed of that cat is not specified.

 ### *What are the top 5 most popular dog breeds?
 List the breed and number.*